 Any change in carbon stock on managed forest land are accounted for in the LULUCF sector (e.g. the harvest is indirectly accounted as an emission from the living biomass pool).
-This is needed because combustion of wood is excluded from the accounting within the energy sector.
-The consumer of the biomass will benefit from the direct substitution of fossil based energy and the end use of HWP only if the biomass is used for substitution.
+This is needed because combustion of biomass is excluded from the accounting within the energy sector.

 All carbon pools (Living biomass, Dead wood, Litter, Soil carbon and HWP) are included in the FRL and in the reporting for Sweden, which ensures that all emissions and removals of carbon dioxide are accounted for.
+The FRL is based on a continuation of the forest management practices during the reference period, including harvesting intensity, to ensure a credible accounting system.